zamays/Planted/README.md

-# Garden Manager - GrowIt Style (Web Version)
+# Planted - Garden Management System

-A comprehensive Python web application inspired by the popular GrowIt mobile app.
+A comprehensive Python web application for managing your garden.
 This browser-based application helps you plan, plant, and maintain your garden with seasonal recommendations, weather integration, and automated care scheduling.

 ## 🌱 Features